Welcome to Trend In Need!

 View Collection

-Each hand-printing technique has its own character and requires different time commitments.
+Each hand-printing technique has its character and requires different time commitments.
 For example, simple block prints may take a few hours, while complex Batik and Ajrakh prints require days to weeks due to multiple dyeing and drying stages.

 The Colors Used in Hand Printing: Natural Dyes vs. Synthetic Dyes